MOEAFramework/MOEAFramework/docs/developersGuide.md

 ### Maven

-The MOEA Framework source code is not structured for Maven, but we can produce a Maven-compatible release using the `build-maven` target.
-Below demonstrates running all tests through Maven:
+While we do not use Maven directly, a Maven-compatible release can be generated using the `build-maven` target:

 ```
 ant -f build.xml build-maven